Skip to main content

 Written by Michael Mulligan

 BMS supports two types of agents — Finance Agents and Service Agents — that represent the businesses or internal entities responsible for the financial and operational delivery of a contract.
-Both types can be either external (an independent third-party business) or internal (one of your own business entities).

 Finance Agents